 Most common problems

-Just under half (45%) of respondents had problems with their current ISP in the six months prior to the survey.
+Almost half (44%) of respondents experienced problems with their ISP within the six months leading up to the survey.

 Stay and save?

 Many people switch to sign up to a cheaper plan, but if you're happy with your current ISP, have you considered downgrading your data allowance to save some money?
 Many people overestimate how much data they need each month, which means they pay more than they need to.
 Check how much you actually use via your provider's website or app.

 Tips for switching providers

 When switching, check if your new provider has a no-contract option with limited or no sign-up fees.
 This can let you dip your toe in without getting stuck for a year or more.